 When your cruise ship docks at a pier, you can just walk off easily.
 The gangway provides a smooth path to shore.

 Tender boats are different.
-You have to step from the ship into the smaller boat, sometimes with small steps or tight entrances.
-This can be tricky if you use a wheelchair or have mobility problems.
+You usually have to step from the ship onto the smaller boat, sometimes using narrow steps or doorways that can be challenging if you use a wheelchair or have mobility problems.

 If you have mobility issues, talk to your cruise line about the itinerary.
 Some cruises avoid tender ports altogether.
 Many cruise lines list their tender ports online.